RTEMS/rtems-docs/c-user/glossary.rst

         An acronym for Test-And-Set.

     task
-        A logically complete thread of execution.
+        This project uses the
+        `thread definition of Wikipedia <https://en.wikipedia.org/wiki/Thread_(computing)>`_:
+        "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system."

         It consists normally of a set of registers and a stack.
 The scheduler assigns processors to a subset of the ready tasks.
-The terms task and thread are synonym in RTEMS.
+The terms task and :term:`thread` are synonym in RTEMS.
 The term task is used throughout the Classic API, however, internally in the operating system implementation and the POSIX API the term thread is used.

+        A *task* is a :term:`software component`.

     Task Control Block
         A data structure associated with each task used by RTEMS to manage that